Joseph Berington: Life

 Berington passed the remainder of his life at Buckland, where he wrote the most extensive of all his works, The Literary History of the Middle Ages (1811).
 He published many other books at different times; but some of his writings remained in manuscript, lest their publication should give offence.
 In private life Joseph Berington was a model priest, exact in the discharge of his duties, and noted for his charity to the poor.
-He was respected by all who knew him, Catholic and Protestant alike, and after his death a slab was erected in his memory in the Anglican church at Buckland with an inscription written by his friend, Rev. John Bew, formerly President of Oscott.
+He was respected by all who knew him, Catholic and Protestant alike, and after his death a slab was erected in his memory in the Anglican church at Buckland with an inscription written by his friend, John Bew, formerly president of Oscott.